elucian/bee/syntax/overview.md

 2. Primitive data types;
 3. Composite data types;

+**note**
+* Each data type has a default representation for constant literals,
+* Each data type has a default representation for print & output,
+* Default representation can be changed using a type hint or format.

 ## Native Types

 Native types are defined using one small letter followed by a number.